 Without access to banking services, many companies in the marijuana industry are cash-only businesses that are vulnerable to theft.

-Federal law strictly prohibits marijuana from crossing state lines, including among states where the sale of marijuana is legal for medical purposes.
+Federal law strictly prohibits marijuana from crossing state lines, including among states where the sale of marijuana is legal.

 The federal restriction on interstate commerce has caused an imbalance in the markets.
-For example, every year thousands of pounds of marijuana rots in Oregon because growers can't export it across state lines, even to neighboring Nevada, where the use of marijuana for medical purposes is legal, but where marijuana is much more difficult to grow.
+For example, every year thousands of pounds of marijuana rot in Oregon because growers can't export it across state lines, even to neighboring Nevada, where the use of medical and recreational marijuana is legal, but where marijuana is much more difficult to grow.

-Marijuana businesses end up with huge federal tax bills that they often have to pay in cash because they lack access to banking services (see above).
+Successful marijuana businesses end up with huge federal tax bills that they often have to pay in cash because they lack access to banking services.

 Scientists at universities and private labs who receive federal money must abide by federal marijuana laws and regulations, regardless of state marijuana laws.
 Marijuana's status as a Schedule I substance under federal law severely limits access to the plant.
 As a result, researchers know little about: